flotiq/flotiq-docs/docs/API/dynamic-content-api.md

 3. The API docs are enriched with code samples in several popular languages, which make it extremely easy to integrate your content into any external application.

 !!! note
-    The generated API documentation from the application provides your read-only key.
-If you wish to perform write actions, please enter your own API key.
+    The generated API documentation uses your read-only key to keep your account secure.
+If you wish to perform write actions, please enter your read-write API key.

 ## SDKs